langlk/pig-latin/README.md

   * Example Output: esyay
   * Example Input: Psychology
   * Example Output: ychologyPsay
-* The program moves non-alphanumeric characters to the end of the Pig Latin word.
+* The program moves non-alphabet characters at end of original word to the end of the Pig Latin word.
   * Example Input: Hello!
   * Example Output: elloHay!
 * The program does the above for a string with multiple space-separated words.